ANN-HumLang/ANN-HumLang.github.io/ANN-HumLang/content/workshop/index.md

 {{< /rawhtml >}}

 #### Acknowledgements
 This workshop is supported by and organized as part of the _Language in Interaction_ consortium (NWO Gravitation Grant 024.001.006).
-We are also very thankful to the SustainaLab for lending us their space!
+We are also very thankful to the SustainaLab for lending us their space, and to Jelle Zuidema and the ILLC office for organizational advice and support!

 {{< rawhtml >}}
 <div class="flex-container">